Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 Unity decides which Control is currently driving the Action in a process called disambiguation.
 During the disambiguation process, the Input System looks at the value of each Control bound to an Action.
 If the [magnitude](Controls.md#control-actuation) of the input from any Control is higher then the magnitude of the Control currently driving the Action, then the Control with the higher magnitude becomes the new Control driving the Action.
 In the above example of `<Gamepad>/leftStick` binding to multiple gamepads, the Control driving the Action is the left stick which is actuated the furthest of all the gamepads.
 You can query which Control is currently driving the Action by checking the [`InputAction.CallbackContext.control`](../api/UnityEngine.InputSystem.InputAction.CallbackContext.html#UnityEngine_InputSystem_InputAction_CallbackContext_control) property in an [Action callback](Actions.md#started-performed-and-canceled-callbacks).

 If you don't want your Action to perform disambiguation, you can set your Action type to [Pass-Through](Actions.md#pass-through).
-Pass-Through Actions skip disambiguation, changes to any bound Control trigger them.
+Pass-Through Actions skip disambiguation, and changes to any bound Control trigger them.
 The value of a Pass-Through Action is the value of whichever bound Control changed most recently.

 ## Initial state check